telerik/ajax-docs/controls/ajaxpanel/client-side-programming/how-to/forcing-a-postback.md

 ---
 title: Forcing a Postback
-page_title: Forcing a Postback | RadAjax for ASP.NET AJAX Documentation
+page_title: Forcing a Postback
-description: Forcing a Postback
+description: Check our Web Forms article about Forcing a Postback.
 slug: ajaxpanel/client-side-programming/how-to/forcing-a-postback
 tags: forcing,a,postback
 published: True